 Inflammation usually involves all layers of the aorta and may lead to blockage of the aorta or its branches or weakening of the arterial wall, resulting in aneurysms.

-Symptoms vary according to the cause and the site of aortitis and can range from back or abdominal pain with fever to severe shortness of breath and swelling of the legs (heart failure) if the aortitis affects the aortic valve of the heart.
-Some people experience aortic dissection or rupture, which can be fatal.
+Symptoms vary according to the cause and the site of aortitis and can range from back or abdominal pain with fever to severe shortness of breath and swelling of the legs (often from heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more ) if the aortitis affects the aortic valve of the heart.
+Some people experience aortic dissection Aortic Dissection An aortic dissection is an often fatal disorder in which the inner layer (lining) of the aortic wall tears and separates from the middle layer of the aortic wall.
+Most aortic dissections occur... read more or rupture, which can be fatal.

 Blood tests that show increased levels of inflammation in the body (elevated C-reactive protein level, elevated erythrocyte sedimentation rate) can support a diagnosis of aortitis.

 Treatment differs depending on the cause of the inflammation, for example, antibiotics are given if infection is the cause or anti-inflammatory or immunosuppressive medications are given if a systemic rheumatic disease is the cause (for example, giant cell arteritis Giant Cell Arteritis Giant cell arteritis is chronic inflammation of large and medium arteries of the head, neck, and upper body.
 Typically affected are the temporal arteries, which run through the temples and provide... read more ).